-The primary focus of this programme is the professional formation of youth & community workers.
-Youth & community work is a distinctive body of professional practice held together by a commitment to a set of shared values: participation, inclusion, empowerment, partnership and learning.
+The primary focus of this programme is the professional formation of youth & community workers through completing an Integrated Degree Apprenticeship (IDA).
+Youth & Community Work is a distinctive body of professional practice held together by a commitment to a set of shared values: participation, inclusion, empowerment, partnership and learning.
 The task of youth work is to plan, provide, manage and evaluate appropriate experiences of learning, challenge and reflection.
 The knowledge, skills, behaviours and attitudes to deliver this work form the bedrock of this course.

-Professional practice is a key element of what makes this professional programme distinct and is supported by our longstanding network of local and regional placement providers.
-This collaborative approach extends to involving practitioners in the development and delivery of some taught modules to ensure both academic and practice relevance and rigour.
-Students' ability to apply academic theory to their direct work with young people and communities is crucial to their achievement of professional status.
-Additionally, the pedagogy employed on the programme is, as far as possible, congruent with the educational processes that students are being trained to use in community settings, whilst recognising the formal and assessed nature of the degree.
+Professional practice is a key element of what makes this professional programme distinct.
+Apprentices' ability to apply academic theory to their direct work with young people and communities is crucial to their achievement of professional status.
+Additionally, the pedagogy employed on the programme is, as far as possible, congruent with the educational processes that apprentices are using in community settings, whilst recognising the formal and assessed nature of the degree.